thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 ## How is it used in Angular 2 then?

 Now that we've learned how the DI in Angular 2 works, you might wonder how it is used in the framework itself.
 Do we have to create injectors manually when we build Angular 2 components?
-Luckily, the Angular spent a lot of energy and time to find a nice API that hides all the injector machinery when building components in Angular 2.
+Luckily, the Angular team spent a lot of energy and time to find a nice API that hides all the injector machinery when building components in Angular 2.

 Lets take a look at the following simple Angular 2 component.